lubabaloW/Python-Week-2/README.md

 #ERRORS AND EXCEPTIONS
 In python you will find that exceptions are determined during runtime and can be retried, whereas errors cannot be retried.
+Anything devided by zero results in a zero division error

+def causeError():
+  return 1/0

+def callCauseError():
+  return causeError()

+callCauseError()
+//We extended the stack trace by creating a function called "callCauseError" which returns the "causeError" function, which we ofcourse called it.

 #TRY/ EXCEPTION
 try:
     1/0
 except Exception as e:
    print(type(e))